-- To provide accurate and reliable information and research about the institution.
+- providing accurate and reliable information and research about the institution.

-- To collaborate with offices within and outside of UH West O‘ahu to support academic program development and campus decision-making.
+- collaborating with offices within and outside of UH West O‘ahu to support academic program development, assessment, institutional research, and facilitation of campus decision-making.

-- To further the core missions and strategic initiatives of UH West O‘ahu by promoting evidence-based and research-informed decision-making.
+- furthering the core missions and strategic initiatives of UH West O‘ahu by promoting evidence-based and research-informed decision-making.

-- Compiles, disseminates, and analyzes student retention and graduation data.
+- compiling, disseminating, and analyzing student retention and graduation data.

-- Conducts ad hoc studies on issues pertaining to academic affairs.
+- conducting ad hoc studies on issues pertaining to academic affairs.

-- Develops surveys and generates reports regarding recent graduates and alumni.
+- developing surveys and generating reports regarding recent graduates and alumni.

-- Provides data and other appropriate analyses to support accreditation proposals and annual reports.
+- providing data and other institutional analyses to support accreditation proposals and annual reports.

-- Reports campus-wide data to college surveys and publishers.
+- reporting campus-wide data to college surveys and publishers.

-- Responds to data requests for program reviews and research as appropriate.
+- responding to data requests for program reviews and ad hoc studies as appropriate.

-- Conducts assessment activities to supplement the efforts of divisional assessment coordinators.
+- conducting assessment activities to supplement the efforts of divisional assessment coordinators.

-- Performs educational effectiveness studies using quantitative, qualitative, and mixed methods approaches.
+- performing institutional effectiveness studies using quantitative, qualitative, and mixed methods approaches.

-- All agreed work requests will be completed by the scheduled deadline.
-Sensitive information will be handled following UH Executive Policy E2.214.
+- ensuring all agreed work requests are completed by the scheduled deadline, and sensitive information handled following UH Executive Policy E2.214/E2.215.